Medication Search: Viaderm-K.C.

+If your condition has not improved after using this medication for 7 days, contact your doctor.
 Avoid applying this medication near your eyes.
 If it does get into the eyes, flush with plenty of clear water and consult your doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones given here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to use this medication exactly as prescribed by your doctor.
 If you miss a dose, use it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not use a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.